waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # General Lessons
 - Puzzle Bypass: Always explore the perimeter of a room.
 The Blackthorn boulder puzzle is skippable via the right-side path.
-- Battle Strategy: Fixed damage (Night Shade) and status (Sleep Powder) are great, but the user must be high enough level to not be OHKO'd before acting.
+- Battle Strategy: High-level starters are essential.
+Fixed damage and status are vital when underleveled.
 - Resource Management: Carrying zero Revives into a late-game Gym Leader battle is a critical error.
 - Pathfinding: Don't assume a boulder puzzle is mandatory; explore all paths first.